 *ITRA (International Trail Running Association) points subject to confirmation.

-The 100km race joins the Falkland Ultra 100 mile route around the halfway point with all races sharing the same finish in the centre of Stanley.
+The 100km race joins the Falkland Ultra 100 mile route at San Carlos with all races sharing the same finish in the centre of Stanley.

 If you wish to enter a team of four, each completing approximately a marathon distance section of the 100-mile course then please contact the organisers.

 Underfoot you will find a variety of terrain: Mainly peaty, rocky, boggy, muddy, open moorland and hills some gravel track before finishing off with tarmac for a few hundred metres.
 There are a couple of river crossings.
 Expect to get wet feet!
 The course avoids the treacherous “rock rivers” flowing down the hills and across the open land wherever possible, but if you find yourself in one the utmost care is required!

 The 100-mile and marathon courses visit the highest point in the Falklands, Mount Usborne, at 705m above sea level.
 The summit provides some of the most dramatic views across the Islands.